rtucker1/Cyber-Notes/Cybersecurity-Prework-Edit/docs/modules/module-2-my-machine-is-ready-required.md

 This course will expose you to a wide range of tools, many of which may be unfamiliar to you.
 Although they may be overwhelming at first, these tools will soon become as familiar to you as a scalpel is to a surgeon.
 The purpose of this section is to acquaint you with each of these tools before walking you through the process of installing them on your machine.

-Below is a list of the tools you should install before your first class to ensure you're ready to dive in on Day 1.
+Below is a list of the tools you should install before your first class to ensure you're ready to dive in on Day 1 of class.

-* Google Chrome
+- Google Chrome
 - Slack
 - Git Bash \(Windows only)
 - Terminal \(Mac only; pre-installed\)